pashmaklang/pashmak/doc/0_Basics.md

 ## Basics

-a simple printing in screen in pashmak:
+a simple printing in pashmak on screen:

 ```bash
 mem 'some thing to print\n'; out ^;